GenStatLeipzig/pulmonologists_interspecies_scRNA/README.md

 FIGURE S1:
 Dotplot of cross-species comparison of RNA marker genes.
 The point size indicates the percentage of cells in a certain population expressing the indicated marker gene.
 The colour indicates the dataset.
 Hamster: red, Mouse: blue, Human Charité: green, Human Travaglini et al.: black.
 Average expression is indicated by colour intensity.

-# Additional Information to sample material
+# Supplementary Informations on sample material